What school league tables do not tell you

 League tables have caused a lot of agony and misunderstanding.
 As raw statistics, they are more or less meaningless.
 You will observe, for a start, that results swing wildly according to which newspaper you happen to look at.

 Among other things they don’t tell you:

 - The pupils’ IQs: Two Ds for some pupils is a triumph of wonderful teaching.

 - The pupils’ backgrounds: How much help/support are they getting at home?

 - The school’s background: Is it academically selective or mixed ability?

 - The school’s policy towards A levels: Does it allow pupils to ‘have a go’ or to take an extra A level (for stretching/ breadth), or does it operate a policy of dissuading borderline candidates from taking a subject?
 We are hearing some disturbing stories these days of schools chucking out pupils who have not done well enough at AS level, to keep them from polluting the school’s A level results.

 - The school’s policy at sixth form: Is it pinching, for example, bright girls from neighbouring schools?
 Or is it turfing out the less able pupils?
 Does it insist on very high (A* grade) GCSEs in proposed A level subjects for those entering the school at sixth form?

 - Good years and bad years: Is this a blip, a one-off?
 There may be exceptional circumstances, such as the death of a teacher six months before the exam.

 - The spread of subjects at A level: Which are popular?
 Which neglected?
-Does that profile fit your child – it may reflect the relative quality of teaching, or just the spirit of the school.
+Does that profile fit your child?
+Does it reflect the relative quality of teaching, or just the spirit of the school?